nmFaizz/nmfaizz/README.md

 # Hello! :wave: im Faiz
-Im a student who spent my uni-life to learn and sharing about tech, A little bit go deeper on software engineering.
+Im a student who spent my uni-life to learn and sharing about tech, go deep into software engineering.
 React is one of my favorite stack, and still working to learn more about it's ecosystems with Typescript.

 I do some roles: `Graphic Design`, `Web Development`, `Writer`